C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 In these conditions we must keep in mind that if we mutate an item of the collection the both collections are modified.
 In programmation, we call this a *side effect*.
+We saw the side effect problem on *list* and *tuple* example but it's also true with dictionnaries.

 If we really need independent copies of arbitrarily nested collections, we have to do a *deep-copy*. ::